 Grand Canyon National Park (South and North Rims)

 The Grand Canyon National Park at the South Rim is open with restrictions in place.
-The North Rim is closed for the season until May 15.
+The North Rim is now open for the 2021 season.

 What's open and closed?